2013 State Fair

 by ACC State Fair Committee.

-All Displays Must Be Removed By September TBA between 8 am and
+Be Removed And Picked Up By September 23rd between 9 am and

 The top three winning displays in the